ChengqiLiu/2DMI20-Software-Security/Readme.md

 # 2DMI20-Software-Security
-It belongs to course 2DMI20 - Software Security.
+It belongs to course 2DMI20 - Software Security in the winter of 2023.
 This course is offered at TU/e and aimed at students of mathematics and computer science.

 Objectives